Invertebrate endocrine disruption

 – Confront this knowledge with regulatory requirement for ED assessment

 – Identify knowledge and technical gaps and propose regulatory and scientific solutions to close those gaps.

-Subsequent phases may include the development of manuscripts on specific taxonomic groups, and eventually organisation of a stakeholder workshop, are not currently being progressed.
+Subsequent phases of the Expert Group, such as the development of manuscripts on specific taxonomic groups, and eventually organisation of a stakeholder workshop, are not currently being progressed.
 Activity may be restarted depending on the evolution of the scientific state-of-the-art and regulatory context in Europe

 Expert Group: Strategies to overcome challenges in aquatic testing of particulate material